AB-BLAST 3.0 is a powerful

 some of these programs require that a double-dash (--)

-start of the required arguments.
+start of the required filename arguments.

 Once a source database is in FASTA format,